 Vaccination against rabies before travel simplifies the management if you are exposed to rabies.

-If you require rabies vaccine prior to travelling, a total of three vaccines will be required before departure.
+If you require rabies vaccine prior to travelling, a total of three doses will be required before departure.

 If you are bitten or scratched by an animal that may be rabid, post-bite treatment must be administered immediately.
 This is regardless of whether you have been vaccinated for not.